 Below, you'll find information about settings that should be considered for all custom fields.

-1 and 2 - Field and Display Name
+1, 2 - Field and Display Name

-3 - Field Type
+4 - Field Type

 You have multiple options here to fit your needs.

-- Plain Text: This creates an open text box to fill out.
-Can be single line or multi-line.
+Plain Text: This creates an open text box to fill out.
+Can be single-line or multi-line.
 Can also have a character limit.

-- Number: Choose this if you only want to collect numerical values.
+Number: Choose this if you only want to collect numerical values.
 There is an option to select whole numbers only.
 Field can also have a min or max.
 Member records can also be enabled to "show summation checkbox."
 This allows a parent record to inherit the sum of its children's values for that field.
 Example: Acme East Coast Division has a value of 5 for their 'employe count' custom field and Acme West Coast Division shows 9.
 Using this summation functionality, Acme US can automatically show 14 employees for their 'employee count' custom field.

-4 - Sections
+5 - Sections

 Next, tell the custom field where you want it to appear.

-- Members: Check this option if this field will need to be filled out on a member's record.
+Members: Check this option if this field will need to be filled out on a member's record.
 This could be during signup, in their profile, done by an admin, etc. Fields can be limited to just individuals or companies.
 They can also be limited to specific member types.

-- Events: Check this option if this field will need to be filled out during the registration of any events.
+Events: Check this option if this field will need to be filled out during the registration of any events.
 Remember that if a custom field is filled out within a member record, and the member registers for an event, the custom field will auto-fill.

-- Ecommerce: Check this option if this field will need to be filled out during the purchase of any products.
+Ecommerce: Check this option if this field will need to be filled out during the purchase of any products.

-- Require on Frontend: Check this option if this field needs to be required on the frontend when users are prompted to fill it out.
+Require on Frontend: Check this option if this field needs to be required on the frontend when users are prompted to fill it out.

-- Require on Backend: Check this option if this field needs to be required on the backend/admin side when prompted to fill it out.
+Require on Backend: Check this option if this field needs to be required on the backend/admin side when prompted to fill it out.

 Additional Custom Field Settings: Member Section

-Below, you'll find information about settings that should be considered specifically for custom fields with visibility exclusively within OR including the members section.
+Below, you'll find information about settings that should be considered specifically for custom fields with visibility exclusively within OR including the Members section.
 This could be a combination of members + events sections, members + ecommerce, or all three.

-- Require on Frontend: See item #5 above
+Require on Frontend: See item #6 above

-- Require on Backend: See item #5 above
+Require on Backend: See item #6 above

-7 - Details
+8 - Details

 Basically, in which sections pertaining to members do you want to be able to see this field?

-- Directory Profile Page: This allows the custom field values to display on member profiles in the frontend directory.
+Directory Profile Page: This allows the custom field values to display on member profiles in the frontend directory.

-- Attendee List: In the context of member records, checking this will allow you to view data for the custom field that has been filled out on a member's record within a column on an event attendee list.
+Attendee List: In the context of member records, checking this will allow you to view data for the custom field that has been filled out on a member's record within a column on an event attendee list.

-NOTE: Set of Options & Checkbox custom fields will also have a Member Directory Filter option that will allow users to use the options as filters to select from in the directory.
+Member Directory Filter: Set of Options & Checkbox custom fields will also have a Member Directory Filter option that will allow users to use the options as filters to select from in the directory.

-8 - Individuals/Companies
+9 - Individuals/Companies

-- Determine whether this field needs to be displayed for people records, company records, or both types of records.
+Determine whether this field needs to be displayed for people records, company records, or both types of records.
 For example, you probably wouldn't want to ask a company for its dietary restrictions.

-9 - Restrict to Member Type
+10 - Restrict to Member Type